Foundation

 People

-- 449 guest scientists and former employees are utilizing GFZ's infrastructure to work together on scientific projects and related initiatives.
+- 434 people are guest scientists and former GFZ employees who are still affiliated with the center, utilizing the GFZ’s infrastructure for collaboration in joint research projects and related endeavors.

 Locations